Armstrong-lsw/SR_Self_Align/README.md

 # Deep learning autofluorescence-harmonic microscopy

-This project hosts the scripts for training self-alignment and attention-enhanced label-free nonlinear optical microscopy, as presented in our paper (available after publication):
+This project hosts the scripts for training self-alignment and attention-enhanced label-free nonlinear optical microscopy, as presented in our paper: https://www.nature.com/articles/s41377-022-00768-x

 ## Introduction